 Part of the fun in these psychological genre films is your ability to decipher how you choose.
 You can make cases for both the real or the developed reality.
 It drives you to deeply examine everything you saw – the subtleties in the camera’s focus, a look by a secondary character – you could dissect it every single watch.

 I can’t say enough great things about this film.
 From a more metaphorical sense of its plot, to the beautiful cinematography – it’s just a perfect film.
-Currently, Daniel Isn’t Real does not have a wide release set, but I will of course be spreading its praises once again when it does.
+Currently, Daniel Isn’t Real is available for rent or for streaming on Shudder.